davidizzle/GSoC-Dagger.jl-Blog/README.md

 Given the desire to build Dagger’s streaming functionality towards heterogeneous computing and highly performing network communication, several networking protocols were tested.

-Workers were able to communicate over the wire through Julia’s built-in TCP and UDP libraries effectively — with scripts testing transmission of singular and vectors of `Float64` values, respectively.
+Workers were able to communicate over the wire through Julia’s built-in TCP and UDP libraries effectively — with scripts initially testing transmission of singular and vectors of `Float64` values without serialization, respectively.

 For MQTT and NATS — popular message queue protocols, one often used in IoT and the latter in microservices for its lightweight nature — libraries were sourced within the Julia community, respectively employing [Mosquitto.jl](https://github.com/denglerchr/Mosquitto.jl) and [NATS.jl](https://github.com/jakubwro/NATS.jl).
-Message queues work with a pub/sub system, where certain workers publish to a message queue, and only the workers subscribed to the same queue receive the data — in this case, a single publisher was tested to publish single and vectors of `Float64` values, with a single subscriber successfully pulling the data from the message queue.
+Message queues work via a pub/sub system, where certain workers publish to a message queue, and only the workers subscribed to the same queue (see: topic) receive the data — in this case, a single publisher was tested to publish single and vectors of `Float64` values, with a single subscriber successfully pulling the data from the message queue.

 #### `Commit links:`

 - [First draft of pull/push network protocols...](https://github.com/davidizzle/Dagger.jl/commit/05aa462d7ee732a8d4a15eb5656bcdecfcefabf0)
 - [...with corrections](https://github.com/davidizzle/Dagger.jl/commit/1babb00ee710e1754a14023b0258e9a75e9e64b1)
--

 ### 2.3 Memory-Mapped Ring Buffer Rollout

-Through the Mmap library, which helps with memory-mapping of files, a new type of buffer was implemented in the following couple of weeks — an `mmapRingBuffer`, i.e., a ring buffer mapping data on disk.
+Through the `Mmap.jl` library, which helps with memory-mapping of files, a new type of buffer was initially implemented in the following couple of weeks — an `mmapRingBuffer`, i.e. a ring buffer mapping data on disk.
 The rationale behind a memory-mapped ring buffer is to eliminate the overhead from allocations of extra space when copying buffer data, but rather having a downstream task in a DAG access the same memory used by the upstream’s ring buffer.

+This was implemented locally, but ended up being tabled — hence no commits were ever pushed with this specific change.
+It remains in the to-dos for potential future use.

 ### 2.4 Graceful cancellation and signal interrupts

+The biggest detour from the original objective list during the GSoC program was likely the realization of the necessity to implement a requested and highly useful feature for any multi-threaded, distributed library: the possibility to cancel scheduled and executing tasks alike, which may otherwise keep spinning indefinitely.

+This, effectively, meant altering the very way Julia handles signal interrupts from the user — including alternative ways that clean up left over tasks.

+The main Dagger developers were busy

 #### `Commit links:`